thehottgame/TheHoTTGame/Trinitarianism/Quest0.md

   ```

   - you have a proof/recipe/generalized element `x : ⊤`
-  and you need to give a p/r/g.e. of `⊤`
+    and you need to give a proof/recipe/generalized element of `⊤`
-  - you can give it a p/r/g.e. of `⊤` and press `C-c C-SPC` to fill the hole
+  - you can give it a proof/recipe/generalized element of `⊤`
+    and press `C-c C-SPC` to fill the hole (`SPC` means the space button)

-There is more than one proof (see solutions) - are they 'the same'?
+There is more than one proof (see solutions) -
+are they 'the same'?
 What is 'the same'?

 Here is an important solution: